rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-3-alternative-reasoning.md

 ```

 Based on that one can conclude that, regardless of how many child nodes `n`
-and `r` had, node `n` is guaranteed to have no more than two child nodes after
+and `r` had, node `n` is guaranteed to have no more than two child nodes.

-embedding the child order of the source tree.
+Since the child order of `r` has not yet been embedded in its entirety, one

-Since the child order of `r` has not yet been embedded entirely, one can state
+can state that the remaining edges transform the subsequent siblings of `fs`
-that the remaining edges transform the subsequent siblings of `fs` (including
+(including node `n`) such that they are subsequent to `fs`.
+Because of that,
-node `n`) such that they are subsequent to `fs`.
-Because of that, these nodes
+these nodes and all of their descendants appear within the scope of `fs`.
-and all of their descendants appear within the scope of `fs`.
-Consequently,
+Node `n` and all of its descendants therefore also appear within the scope
-`n` and all of its descendants are also within the scope of `ps`.
+of `ps`.

 ```
 r -> |-fs--------------------------------|